Obtaining an M.S. Degree typically involves the following basic steps:

-- ICS 690 in the first semester it is offered to you
+2. 1 credit of ICS 690 in the first semester it is offered to you.

-- Coursework to make up any undergraduate deficiencies in computer science
+4. Any additional coursework to make up any undergraduate deficiencies in computer science, assigned upon admission.

 At the beginning of your first semester, you should meet with the Graduate Chair in order to plan out your program.
 The plan includes making up undergraduate deficiencies, determining potential course selections, and reviewing project and thesis ideas.
-You should meet with the Graduate Chair once every semester during your degree program.
+These requirement are described in more detail below.

 All new students (MS or PhD) must enroll in and pass ICS 690 in the first semester in which it is offered.
 Since it is offered in the fall, you should enroll in your first semester if you start in the fall, or in your second semester if you started in the spring.
 This course is supervised by the Graduate Chair and is CR/NC.